Organic chemistry in the first phases of Solar-type protostars: COMETS: GET THE ORGANICS OUT OF THE REFRIGERATOR

 \subsection{D fractionation in iCOMs}

-Molecular deuteration has been shown to be a good link among the various evolutionary stages of a Solar-type star and planet formation and the small bodies of the Solar System, including comets \citep[e.g.][]{Ceccarelli2014-PP6}.
+It has been shown that molecular deuteration is a good proxy to link the various evolutionary stages of a Solar-type star and planet formation and the small bodies of the Solar System, including comets \citep[e.g.][and see also the Chapter by Nomura et al.]{Ceccarelli2014-PP6}.

-In comets, only deuterated methanol has been so far detected.
-Specifically, D-methanol (CH$_3$OD and CH$_2$DOH combined) and D$_2$-methanol (CH$_2$DOD and CHD$_2$OH combined) have been detected in ROSINA mass spectra of comet 67P, with abundances of 5.5$\pm$0.5\% and 0.069$\pm$0.014\% relative to normal methanol, respectively \citep{Droz2021}.
-The cometary D-methanol abundance is consistent with the values measured with interferometers in Class 0 and I hot corinos \citep{Bianchi2017b,Bianchi2020,Jorgensen2018,Jacobsen2019,Manigand2020,vanGelder2020}, supporting the inheritance scenario also for methanol deuteration.
+In comets , only deuterated methanol has been so far detected.
+Specifically, D-methanol (CH$_3$OD and CH$_2$DOH combined) and D$_2$-methanol (CH$_2$DOD and CHD$_2$OH combined) have been detected in ROSINA mass spectra of comet 67P , with abundances of 5.5$\pm$0.5\% and 0.069$\pm$0.014\% relative to normal methanol, respectively \citep{Droz2021}.
+The cometary D-methanol abundance is consistent with the values measured with interferometers in Class 0 and I hot corinos \citep{Bianchi2017b,Bianchi2020,Jorgensen2018,Jacobsen2019,Manigand2020,vanGelder2020}, supporting the inheritance scenario also for methanol deuteration .
 Unfortunately, a meaningful comparison between D$_2$-bearing cometary methanol and existing ISM values \citep{Bianchi2017a} is currently not feasible \citep{Droz2021}, because of the various uncertainties in the derivation of the column densities, the major one being linked to spectroscopic data.
 The D/H ratio has also been measured in the refractory organic material of 67P \citep{Paquette2021}.
 It is one order of magnitude lower than the D/H ratio in cometary methanol, but much higher than the D/H protosolar value and also higher than the bulk value in primitive chondritic IOM, suggesting at least partial inheritance from the pre-solar stage \citep{Paquette2021}.
 The macromolecular organics in comets and carbonaceous meteorites possibly formed from the UV irradiation of ice mixtures, but the exact formation mechanism is unknown.